OsaPL/Versus-Brawl/notes.md

 [h1]0.8:[/h1]
 You can now play without friends!
 This only sounds slightly sad.
 Now anyone can try this mayhem.
-With this update also comes ability to customize the games to the way you like it, no judging, I promise.
+With this update also comes ability to customize the games to the way you like it.
 Also, Arena mode...
 What?
 Are you not entertained?
+Ok, here are the rest of the changes:

 [b]Added npc support![/b]
 - The support vary on a per map basis, since some layouts are more friendly for them to navigate
-- In next (smaller) update I'll add missing nav points retroactively to older maps, and tweak some values for smoother experience
+- In next (smaller) update I'll fix up older maps, and tweak some values for smoother experience

 [b]Games can now be customized![/b]
 - You can now change tons of parameters for the levels